AshampooSystems/boden/docs/docs/reference/foundation/dispatch_queue.md

 * **using Clock = std::chrono::steady_clock**
 * **using TimePoint = Clock::time_point**

-## Constructor
+## Creating a DispatchQueue Object

 * **DispatchQueue(bool slave = false)**

-	If slave is `false`, create an internal thread for the DispatchQueue.
+	Constructs a dispatch queue.
+If `slave` is `false` (the default), creates and manages a thread for the dispatch queue.
+If `slave` is `true`, the queue will not create a thread on its own.
+This is handy if there is already a thread/run loop which should be integrated with the dispatch queue.

-## Enqueue
+## Dispatching Methods to the Queue

 * **void dispatchSync([Function](#types) function)**

-	Dispatches a `function`on the DispatchQueue thread and waits for it to finish.
+	Dispatches a `function`on the dispatch queue thread and waits for it to finish.

 * **void dispatchAsync([Function](#types) function)**

-	Dispatches a `function` on the DispatchQueue thread.
+	Dispatches a `function` on the dispatch queue thread and returns immediately.

 * **template <\> void dispatchAsyncDelayed(std::chrono::duration<\> delay, [Function](#types) function)**

-	Dispatches a `function` to run on the DispatchQueue thread after the `delay`.
+	Dispatches a `function` to run on the dispatch queue thread after the `delay`.

-## Timer
+## Creating Timers

 * **template<\> createTimer(std::chrono::duration<\> interval, std::function<bool()\> timer)**

-	Creates a timer that will run `timer` repeatedly on the DispatchQueue's thread every `interval` until `timer` returns false.
+	Creates a timer that will run `timer` repeatedly on the dispatch queue's thread every `interval` until `timer` returns `false`.

-## Processing
+## Controlling the Queue's Internal Processing

 * **void enter()**

+	Starts processing synchronously until `cancel` is called.
 Only allowed if `slave` was true during construction.
-Starts the processing until `cancel` is called

 * **void cancel()**

-	Stops processing
+	Stops processing as soon as possible.

 * **void executeSync()**

-	Execute a single item.
+	Executes the next function scheduled on the queue and returns.